Reputation is an evaluation.

 - Artificial intelligence and reputation: If your reputation is who and what others think you are, artificial intelligence systems like Google or Bing shape the world’s perception of your organization.
 A strong reputation in Google, Facebook, Yelp, or TripAdvisor means you’re better able to influence, nurture, and shape public perception surrounding your organization.

-- Industry reputation: A strong review portfolio and strong aggregate ratings across search engines and review platforms increase your organization’s social status.
+- Industry reputation: A strong review portfolio and aggregate ratings across search engines and review sites increase your organization’s social status.
 This differentiates your organization from competitors who are jockeying for position.

 - Group reputation: Aggregate review ratings in Google (and Bing) search results increase both reputed and presumed credibility, attracting more clicks in search results.
 Organizations with more aggregate review ratings generate more traffic and conversions to their digital properties.